There are lots of organisations that can help you if you are a young carer or young adult carer. Carers Trust is one of them.

 General advice and resources for young carers

 - Young Scot is Scotland's national youth information service.
-Visit the website for stories from other young people on their experience of being a carer and get loads of info on caring for someone.
+Visit the website for stories from other young people on their experience of being a carer and get loads of information on caring for someone.

 - Meic is the helpline service for children and young people up to the age of 25 in Wales.
 Freephone: 0808 80 23456 or visit the website for other ways to get in touch.